Buy UltraTech Cement, target Rs 4690: Dharmesh Shah

 Time wise, during the recent up move, the stock retraced entire nine week’s decline (Rs 4175-3563) in just five weeks.
 The faster pace of retracement highlights robust price structure that bodes well for an acceleration of momentum, going ahead.

 In a nutshell, we expect the stock to resume its primary uptrend and gradually head towards Rs 4690 as it is implicated target of past three months consolidation (Rs 4160-3630).
-The immediate support is placed around Rs 3815 as it is 61.8 percent retracement of recent up move (Rs 3563-4230)Disclaimer: The author is Head Technical at ICICI Direct.com Research.
-The views and investment tips expressed by investment expert on moneycontrol.com are his own and not that of the website or its management.
+The immediate support is placed around Rs 3815 as it is 61.8% retracement of recent up move (Rs 3563-4230)Disclaimer: The views and investment tips expressed by investment expert on moneycontrol.com are his own and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.